-I am a Coru registered Physical Therapist & ‘Anatomy in Motion’ Practitioner whose approach and practice is probably different from what you’re used to.
+I am a Coru registered Physical Therapist & trained with ‘Anatomy in Motion’ whose approach and practice is probably different from what you’re used to.

 I see the things in your body that have been overlooked, untreated and ignored and by working with the body, reveal a way back to your true essence.